 In addition, if you use sterile lubrication packets, you should probably include those in the clear bag.

 Also, some people like to get medical documentation, such as a signed doctor’s note or a travel card for catheters.
 This may help bypass holdups at TSA security checkpoints.

 2. Take enough catheter supplies with you to last your trip.

 Before you head out on your trip, count how many times per day you use your catheters and any other medical supplies.
 Then multiply that by the number of days you plan to be away.
-Next, include a few more days worth just in case of delays or emergencies.
+Next, include a few more days in case of delays or emergencies.

 You want to pack enough supplies to last throughout your entire trip at a minimum.

 If you plan an extended stay at your destination, contact 180 Medical.
 We can ship your supplies to your destination as long as it is anywhere in the United States, including Hawaii and Alaska.

 Shipping your supplies will help free up space in your suitcase for clothes, souvenirs, and gifts.
 Plus, you will know you have the supplies you need when you need them without worrying about your luggage getting lost or delayed.